sfkonrad/M13_Challenge_Submission/README.md

 >
 > * Add to or reduce the number of epochs in the training regimen.

-2. After finishing our models, display the accuracy scores achieved by each model, and compare the results.
+2. After completing our models, we display the accuracy scores achieved by each model, and compare the results.

-3. Save each of our models as an HDF5 file.
+3. Saved each of [our models as an HDF5]() file.